Boltzmann machines as thermal models for quantum systems

 \section{Restricted Boltzmann Machines}

 A Restricted Boltzmann Machine (RBM) \cite{Smo86} is a type of generative neural network with the topology of a bipartite graph (see Figure \ref{fig:NNrbm_4}).

-For the models we work with, the nodes or units (as the `neurons' are called) are binary, as in the Ising model.
+For the models we work with, the nodes or units (as the `neurons' are called) are binary, like the spins in an Ising model.
 Edges are weighted connections between the units.
 Positive weights (excitatory connections) and negative weights (inhibitory connections) respectively encode correlations and anti-correlations between units.
 Each unit has a bias, which corresponds to an adjustable firing or activation threshold.
-The \emph{visible} units (one side of the graph) are intended to represent (binary) properties of the data, while the \emph{hidden} units (the other side of the graph) encode correlations between these properties.
+The \emph{visible} units (one layer of the graph) are intended to represent (binary) properties of the data, while the \emph{hidden} units (the other layer of the graph) encode correlations between these properties.

-For example, suppose our machine is supposed to learn a set of black-and-white images containing 16 x 16 = 256 pixels.
+For example, suppose we want our machine to learn a set of black-and-white images containing 16 x 16 = 256 pixels.
 We will want to have 256 visible units $\mathbf{v} = (v_1, v_2,...,v_{256})$, one per pixel.
 The weights and biases will make some visible configurations more probable than others according to the \emph{ansatz} below.
 Training the machine involves systematically adjusting these weights and biases so that the machine assigns high probability to images like those in the data set.
-Thus a machine trained on 16 x 16 images of dogs and cats should generate images of dogs and cats, including but perhaps not limited to those found in the training data.
-The hidden units $\mathbf{h} = (h_1, h_2,...,h_n)$ encode properties of dogs and cats, and the visible units manifest various combinations of these properties so that sampling them will yield images of dogs and cats.
+Thus a machine trained on 16 x 16 images of dogs and cats should generate images of dogs and cats, including \emph{but not limited to} those found in the training data.
+Because the hidden units $\mathbf{h} = (h_1, h_2,...,h_n)$ encode properties of dogs and cats, and the visible units manifest various combinations of these properties, sampling them will yield images of dogs and cats.

 An RBM is a type of energy-based model.
 To each configuration $(\mathbf{v}, \mathbf{h})$ there corresponds an energy